PistonDevelopers/Piston-Tutorials/getting-started/readme.dev.md

 themselves, but they are made to be completely independent of a backing implementation.
-For example, when it comes to displaying a window and getting keyboard events in a cross-platform manner, you can use either GLFW or SDL2.
+For example, when it comes to displaying a window and getting keyboard events in a cross-platform manner, you can use either Glutin, GLFW or SDL2.
 GLFW and SDL2 are both C and C++ cross-platform libraries for creating windows with an OpenGL context.
+Glutin - pure Rust alternative.
-In this tutorial I chose SDL2, so you will notice that in the cargo file, we imported `sdl2_window`.
+In this tutorial I chose Glutin, so you will notice that in the cargo file, we imported `glutin_window`.
 `opengl_graphics` is another backend that implements the interface defined in `graphics`.
 `graphics` is a 2d graphics API that doesn't care about how things are